Megvii-BaseDetection/YOLOX/docs/control_training_image_size.md

-# Control Your Training Image Size
+# Manipulating Your Training Image Size

 This tutorial explains how to control your image size when training on your own data.